The most popular books in English

 John Grisham's head was full of movies when he wrote The Pelican Brief, which is such a brisk page-turner you could use it to dry your hair.
 He had Julia Roberts in mind for the heroine, Darby Shaw, a brilliant Tulane law student who comes up with an ingenious theory to explain …

-555. The Mysterious Flame of Queen Loana
+555. The Amulet of Samarkand

 557. Feet of Clay